cloudgraph/cloudgraph/docs/quickstart/CloudGraph-HBase-Easy-Wide-Rows.md

 **Create Entity POJOs**
 ------------------------

-Next create a classic “Person-Org” data model using just Java POJO’s.
-Create 4 Java enumeration classes annotated as below in a Java package called **examples.quickstart.hbase.pojo***.
+Next we create a “Banking” data model using just Java POJO’s.
+Create 3 Java enumeration classes annotated as below in a Java package called **examples.quickstart.types***.
 (Note: Enumerations rather than Java classes are annotated to facilitate reuse across multiple code generation and metadata integration contexts.
 Your metadata is too valuable to relegate to a single context)*

 The annotations capture typical structural metadata elements.